-If the brown stuff hits the fan, getting the right type of preppers together who possess a good amount of survival skills will be almost impossible if you don’t have a large network of people.
+If the brown stuff hits the fan, getting the right type of preppers together who possess a good amount of survival skills will be almost impossible if you don’t have a vast network of people.
 However, with the right set of how-to survival books, you might just have enough knowledge to make it through.

 Here are 10 god how-to survival books to pick up online to start you in the right direction:

-This is a high buzz of 2016 amongst preppers and survivalists and for good reason.
-With his book, Claude Davis brings back some of the knowledge of our grant-parents to these modern times and shares the life lessons of our ancestors.
-You will learn how our grandparents managed to survive when the odds were against them and how you can put to good practice their skills, even today when the world is flooded with technology.
+This was a high buzz of 2016 amongst preppers and survivalists and for a good reason.
+With his book, Claude Davis brings back some of the knowledge of our grandparents to these modern times.
+The book shares the life lessons of our ancestors.
+You will learn how our grandparents managed to survive when the odds were against them.
+How you can put to good practice their skills, even today when the world is flooded with technology.

 Hank Shaw is an experienced hunter, forager, angler, chef and wild foods expert.
-Through his book “Hunt, Gather and Cook”, he shares with us his long-life experience and teaches us how to bring food from field, forest, and stream to table.
+Through his book “Hunt, Gather and Cook,” he shares with us his long-life experience.
+He teaches us how to bring food from field, forest, and stream to table.
 An award-winning journalist, Hank Shaw explores the forgotten art of foraging and shares his experiences both in the field and in the kitchen, as well as his extensive knowledge of North America’s edible flora and fauna.
 All 324 pages provide a delightful mix of personal experiences, descriptions and instructions.

 Suggested reading: Ten survival hunting essentials that everyone should know

 I remember my first butchering experience and I can tell you it was a mess.
-I was lucky to have my father-in-law to help me out and to guide me when I had no clue of what to do next.
+I was lucky to have my father-in-law to help me out.
+To guide me when I had no clue of what to do next.
 If you are the type of prepper or homesteader that aims to become self-sufficient, raising small animals becomes a necessary step.
 Learning how to slaughter and butcher your own animals safely and humanely would be the next logical step.

 The book was written by Robert Grey, with the input of Dr. Radu Scurtu, a Romanian doctor who does not have the luxury of the high tech machinery and unlimited budgets such as that of American doctors and other first world countries to cure his patients.
-I can tell you that this book is an eye-opener as it teaches you how to survive for months in the absence of medical professionals.
+I can tell you that this book is an eye-opener for your prepping plans.
+It teaches you how to survive for months in the absence of medical professionals.
 It provides medical expertise and knowledge for treating patients in a 3rd world country with limited access to technology as it would be the case in a SHTF event.

-While building a shelter from a tarp becomes an important survival skill when you are traveling the backcountry, any other construction project requires some carpentry skills.
+While building a shelter from a tarp becomes a critical survival skill when you are traveling the backcountry, any other construction project requires some carpentry skills.
 That of course, if you want to build a durable shelter, something that can last over time.
 Knowing a thing or two about carpentry is a must if you want to keep your shelter standing during a natural disaster.
 This book was recommended by a friend, who’s been a contractor for 8 years.

 In the book, there are also lists of things that keep well and under what conditions to keep them.
 If you plan to live off-grid, regardless your location or how much space you have, the Bubels are likely to have a root cellar option that will work for you.
 This was a recent addition to my SHTF library and after reading it, I decide it is worth a place on the 10 how-to survival books list.

-The downside of this book is that the seller doesn’t provide a paperback format and the bulletproof home book and all the additional bonuses you get need to be downloaded and printed if you want to have classic books.
+The downside of this book is that the seller doesn’t provide a paperback format.
+The bulletproof home book and all the additional bonuses you get need to be downloaded and printed.
 I’ve found this book while exploring the survival solutions recommended by the Disaster Recovery Manager website.
-I was pleasantly surprised to see they recommend some of the others books I own.
+I was pleasantly surprised to see they suggest some of the others books I own.

-It is the best instructional guide of which I am aware about shooting a hand gun.
-Since the average handgun owner who has bought a gun for personal protection in the home and has not gotten involved in formal training and shooting will likely put a bullet in the floor or ground ten feet in front of him, this book is a quick and clearly explained way to help one hit his target, be it a paper target at a shooting range–or a home invader in the middle of the night.
+It is the best instructional guide of which I am aware about shooting a handgun.
+The average handgun owner who has bought a gun for personal protection in the home doesn’t get involved in formal training.
+Shooting a gun will likely put a bullet in the floor or ground ten feet in front of him.
+This book is a quick and clearly explained way to help one hit his target, be it a paper target at a shooting range–or a home invader in the middle of the night.

 Related article: Five guns every prepper should own

-This is a book that my wife bought back in 2009, when we had no idea what emergency preparedness was and how it works.
-It makes a very nice addition to my SHTF library as many of the recipes from this book have been passed down from generation to generation and they stood the test of time.
+This is a book that my wife bought back in 2009.
+Back then, we had no idea what emergency preparedness was and how it works.
+It makes a very nice addition to my SHTF library.
+Many of the recipes from this book have been passed down from generation to generation.
+They stood the test of time and you will find them useful.
 If you plan to live off the grid, this book is definitely for you as it provides great tips.

 Recommended reading: Civil Era Foods you can still make today

 It will teach you how to make practical changes that will have an incredible impact on your life, without affecting your quality of living.
 Sharing their experiences, tips and techniques, the authors provide all the step-by-step advice you need for successful eco projects, large and small.
-Great text and well-illustrated, this book provides a contagious can do attitude and it’s worth every buck.
+Great text and well-illustrated, this book provides a contagious can-do attitude and it’s worth every buck.

 Preparedness and Survival solutions recommended for you: